This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Manufacture of Timber”.

 d) Reduce weight

 Explanation: Debarking is now being adopted widely.
-It safeguards saws and equipments from damage that would otherwise result from stones, metals, etc. present in the bark.
+It safeguards saws and equipment from damage that would otherwise result from stones, metals, etc. present in the bark.

 6. Breaking down is the process of: